Dec1mo/Vietnamese-Address-Parser/README.md

 + [Acknowledgments](#acknowledgments)

 ## Example <a name = "example"></a>
-It can parse a Vietnamese address into standard one.
+An unstructure Vietnamese address can be parsed into structured one.

 Input:
 ```